Black Hill transmitting station: Transmission

 The transmitter was originally a B group but with the advent of Digital two of the 6 muxes then went out of band and required an E group (or wideband) aerial if reception of these was required.
-At DSO in 2011 it returned to the B group though with the eventual addition of MUXES 7 and 8 it technically became a K group.
-At Blackhill's 700 MHz clearance in Sept 2018 it more or less returned to the B group, but, because its output has (since DSO) been fairly close to the B group at all times a B, K or E group (or a wideband) aerial would work for most areas (see graph).
+At DSO in 2011 it returned to the B group though with the eventual addition of muxes 7 and 8 it technically became a K group.
+At Blackhill's 700 MHz clearance in Sept 2018 it more or less returned to the B group, but, because its output has (since DSO) been fairly close to the B group at all times a B, K or E group (or a wideband) aerial would work for most areas.

 Black Hill has the fifth greatest population coverage with a figure of around 2.5 million.

 Between 1961 and the end of the 405 line ITV service in 1985, the Black Hill aerial had the highest effective radiated power of any transmitter in the ITV network with 475 kW radiated towards Dundee.

 In the summer of 2008, work began on the construction of a second 306.6 m mast close to the original.
 This mast carries the new full-power Digital TV (DTT) services since digital switchover became effective at Black Hill in June 2011.
 The original mast will now be shortened in height and will radiate FM and DAB services only.

 In June 2011, Black Hill became the final transmitter in Scotland to switch off analogue television.
 BBC Two Scotland was turned off first on 8 June, and the remaining four closed on 22 June.